ChipCE/HevORT-lite/README.md

 ## About the next release

-I'm working on the next of this machine.
+I'm working on the next upgrades of this machine.

 - HevORT-like 3 points mounting bed and belted Z instead of ballscrews.
 - Dragon hotend toolhead.